Dragan Mrđa

 Dragan Mrđa (Драган Мрђа; born 23 January 1984) is a Serbian football coach and a former forward.
-At international level he has represented Serbia.
+At international level, he has represented Serbia 14 times.

 Club career

 Early career

 After spending many years of his youth playing with Red Star Belgrade, during which he was loaned to FK Jedinstvo Ub, he decided to accept a challenge that came from Belgium and moved to Lierse S.K. in August 2005.
 In the summer of 2006, he was loaned to another Belgian First Division club, S.V.
 Zulte Waregem before moving to Russia to play with Premier League club FC Khimki.

 Vojvodina

 After one season in Russia, he returned to Serbia to join FK Vojvodina in the Serbian SuperLiga.
 In spite of arriving to the club off of dry spells in Belgium and Russia, he became Vojvodina's captain after a remarkably short period of time due to a spontaneous explosion of good form.
-His prolific goal-scoring with Vojvodina earned him calls from the Serbian national team from 2008, having been called up for a friendly against Bulgaria and another friendly match against Austria which took place the same year.
+His prolific goal-scoring with Vojvodina earned him calls from the Serbia national team from 2008, having been called up for a friendly against Bulgaria and another friendly match against Austria which took place the same year.
 By the end of the 2009–10 season, Mrđa had scored 22 goals in 29 league games and was named SuperLiga Player of the Year.